Maine

 Go deeper with the Maine guides

-The complete Maine birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete Maine birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: June in Maryland · June in Massachusetts · June in Michigan